 PJPPE: The Penn Journal of Philosophy, Politics & Economics

-PJPPE accepts submissions from undergraduate students in all majors within Penn.
+PJPPE accepts submissions from undergraduate students in all majors.
 Articles submitted will be evaluated for publication based on the decisions of the editorial board - comprised largely of PPE majors - and referees, who are chosen by the editorial board and who must be undergraduates at Penn.

-Please send all inquiries about the journal to firstname.lastname@example.org
+Please send all submissions and inquiries to email@example.com.

-Students submitting articles should be enrolled in an undergraduate program in Penn at the time of submission.
+Students submitting articles should be enrolled in an undergraduate program at the time of submission.

 There should not be more than three co-authors for any submission.